sammersblog/sammersblog.github.io/pelican/content/Last-week-changes-in-Vert.x-MQTT-client-#1.md

 # New NetClient API

 First thing is about changes in the internal structure of MQTT client.
 The client itself based on NetClient and any changes in NetClient will cause the similar ones in MQTT client.
-So last changes were about making it able to handle arbitrary messages and exposing fewer details to API consumer.
-As a result, MQTT client was [refactored] and now it uses new API.
+So, last changes were about making it able to handle arbitrary messages, and exposing fewer details to API consumers.
+As a result, MQTT client was refactored]and now it uses new API.

 ##### Here changes in Vert.x core is: